The College is governed by a Commission appointed by the Council of Assembly of the Presbyterian Church of Aotearoa New Zealand.

 Dr Hamish John Campbell MSc(Auck) PhD(Cantab) CRSNZ

 Hamish Campbell (2010) was resident of the College in 1971.
 He is a senior scientist with GNS Science (Institute of Geological and Nuclear Science Ltd) based at Avalon, Lower Hutt.
 He is one of New Zealand’s most distinguished geologists, and a well-known advocate and populariser of Science, in the media and through his high-profile public work at Te Papa.
-He grew up in Opoho and lived at Knox while his father and the rest of his family were away on sabbatical leave.
 He lives in Wellington.

 Mr John Alexander Matheson MBChB(Otago) MSc(Oxon) FRACS

 John Matheson (2010) is a Dunedin-born orthopaedic surgeon, a former Rhodes Scholar and a strong supporter of the College.
 He is also a senior lecturer at the Medical School and a visiting surgeon at the Dunedin Public Hospital.
-His daughter Emma was a resident in 2006-7.
 He is a frequent attender at College events.

 Mr Philip James Somerville BA(Hons)(Otago) GradDipJ(Cant)